Treblesteph/swc_concept_graph/design.md

       * [update-repository][]
     * Write good commit comments
       * [writing-good-commit-comments][]
+02. How can I find and use other people's data?
+    * FIXME
-02. How can I make it easy for people to find and use my data?
+03. How can I make it easy for people to find and use my data?
+    * Use regular layout for spreadsheets
+      * [formatting-spreadsheets][]
     * Separate models from views
       * [models-vs-views][]
     * Store raw data exactly as it arrived